-The focus on food production in the Highlands, as elsewhere in Scotland, sees a watershed with the ‘improvements’ of the late 18th and 19th centuries, overturning long-established settlement structures, and conversion of much agricultural land into first large arable farms or sheep farms, then in some cases into deer forests, and even into the 20th century into forestry plantations.
-Our evidence for this period remains weighted on documentary sources, with little pollen or other analyses, though the potential is great.
-Rentals, particularly in the more arable areas, were often paid inkind, providing subsistence evidence (Donnachie 1986, 56).
+The focus on food production in the Highlands, as elsewhere in Scotland, sees a watershed with the ‘improvements’ of the late 18th and 19th centuries.
+This process overturned long-established settlement structures and began the conversion of much agricultural land first into large arable farms or sheep farms, then in some cases into deer forests and, even into the 20th century, into forestry plantations.
+The evidence for this period remains weighted towards documentary sources, with little pollen or other analyses, though the potential is great.
+Rentals, particularly in the more arable areas, were often paid in kind, providing subsistence evidence (Donnachie 1986, 56).

 While the trend is certainly towards increased mechanisation as time goes on (Sprott 1995), some hand tools, particularly for agriculture, are preserved, with the Highland Folk Museum in particular having a good collection.
-Machinery required power, initially oxen or horse-power, and questions remain on different sources of power in local areas.
+Machinery required power, initially oxen or horse-power, and questions remain about the different sources of power used in local areas.

 Cultural traditions are also a factor.
 In Gaeldom certain foods were seen as high status, particularly grains.
 The potato was resisted for decades due to a cultural taboo against tubors (Kevin Grant pers comm).

-Drainage was a major drawback for fertility, and one of the problems improvers turned their hands towards.
-The landscape one sees today in the Highlands, particularly in lowland areas, has often had extensive drainage, reworking of water courses and land reclamation (Stratigos 2018).
-For example, The Mound at Golspie, Sutherland (MHG11757), with its sluice gates [AH5] transformed Loch Fleet, ensuring sea water could not penetrate into the loch, and allowing land reclamation; but there are countless examples of smaller works.
+Lack of drainage was a major drawback for fertility, and it was one of the problems improvers turned their hands towards.
+The landscape visible today in the Highlands, particularly in lowland areas, has often had extensive drainage work, the reworking of water courses and land reclamation (Stratigos 2018).
+For example, The Mound Causeway at Golspie, Sutherland (MHG11757), with its sluice gates transformed Loch Fleet, ensuring sea water could not penetrate into the loch and allowing land reclamation, there are countless examples of smaller works.
 The introduction of tiled drainpipes was of particular importance to the draining and extension of the cultivatable land in arable areas.
-By contrast the miles of drains opened on sheepfarms were open.
+By contrast the miles of drains put into sheep farms were open.

 Many large mills had a kiln for drying grain before grinding.
 However, most townships had at least one freestanding corn-drying kiln or kiln barn, where the kiln has an attached chamber.
-A third type, a kiln platform built into a barn, is also known in some areas of Scotland, including Skye and east Sutherland (Dixon 2011).
-Excavation of a kiln at Glenbanchor, Badenoch provided evidence for the reconstruction at the Highland Folk Museum (Noble 2003, 48-49), and seven kilns were identified at Rosal, with one excavated (MHG11549; Fairhurst 1968, 152) but there have been few other detailed investigations.
-Further work on these structures, dating and regional variations would be useful.
+A third type, a kiln platform built into a barn, is also known in some areas of the Highlands, including Skye and east Sutherland (Dixon 2011).
+Excavation of a kiln at Glenbanchor, Badenoch, provided the evidence used for the reconstruction at the Highland Folk Museum (Noble 2003, 48–9).
+Additionally seven kilns were identified at Rosal, with one excavated (MHG11549; Fairhurst 1968, 152), but there have been few other detailed investigations.
+Further work on these structures, including their dating and study of regional variations would be useful.

-Over time, landlords required grinding of the grain in their mills, requiring a payment (thirlage) and actively suppressing rotary hand querns in some cases (Gauldie 1981, 43ff; Dixon 2011, 11ff).
-In general the abolition of thirlage in the late 18th to 19th centuries (formally with the Act in 1799), tended to encourage the building of more mills, particularly of horizontal mills.
+Over time, landlords began requiring the grinding of the grain in their mills, necessitating a payment (thirlage) and actively suppressing the use of rotary hand querns in some cases (Gauldie 1981, 43ff; Dixon 2011, 11ff).
+In general, the abolition of thirlage over the late 18th to 19th centuries (formally with the Act in 1799), tended to encourage the building of more mills, particularly of horizontal mills.
 A number of corn mills survive in the Highlands, most with vertical wheels.
-Sites of 18th century vertical mills, such as at Grudie in Sutherland (MHG11241), are very rare.
-The remains of many horizontal mills survive in the north and west Highlands (eg Clashnessie, northwest Sutherland; MHG12224) (Hume 1977, 20ff).
-Information on individual structures is scattered (see eg Hume 1977; Watson and Bruce 2018; regional architectural guides; Cheape nd) but more work could focus on regional and chronological issues, as well as sources of millstones.
+Sites of 18th-century vertical mills, such as at Grudie in Sutherland (MHG11241), are very rare.
+The remains of many horizontal mills survive in the north and west Highlands, such as at Clashnessie, northwest Sutherland (MHG12224; Hume 1977, 20ff).
+Information on individual structures is scattered (see eg Hume 1977; Watson and Bruce 2018; regional architectural guides; Cheape nd) but more work could focus on regional and chronological issues as well as sources of millstones.
 Hand querns were in use into the 20th century, for example on Skye (Jones 2000, 99–100), showing the durability of this tradition first encountered in the Iron Age.

-While most of the crops grown in the Highlands until the 19th century were for local consumption, some of the more favoured environments in parts of the eastern Highlands allowed a surplus which could be exported for profit by the landlord.
+While most of the crops grown in the Highlands until the 19th century were for local consumption, some of the more favourable environments in parts of the eastern Highlands allowed for a surplus which could be exported for profit by the landlord.
 Documentary evidence is the main source of this activity, although some girnals, large warehouses for gathering grain before export usually by sea, survive in the east (Beaton 1986; Adamson 2014).
-Exporting grain dates to pre-improvement times, for example at least from the 17th century on the Cromartie estate in Easter and Wester Ross (Baldwin 1986, 194ff; Richards & Clough 1989, 42).
+Exporting grain dates to pre-improvement times, for example from at least the 17th century on the Cromartie estate in Easter and Wester Ross (Baldwin 1986, 194ff; Richards and Clough 1989, 42).

 Documentary sources show that even small tenants kept a variety of stock including cattle, horses sheep, goats and poultry, and in some cases pigs.
-These were kept for local use, such as the provision of dairy products, and not primarily for meat, although some trade in butchered beef is recorded from the 17th century (Bangor-Jones 2000, 67).
+These were kept for local use, such as the provision of dairy products, and not primarily for meat, although some trade in butchered beef is recorded from the 17th century (Bangor-Jones 2000a, 67).
 Access to good grazing lands, including shielings, was essential (Baldwin 1986).
-The better cattle were raised for selling on in the long-distance cattle droving, and from at least the 16th century (see 10.7; Donnachie 1986, 56-57; Baldwin 1986).
-Those involved in the cattle trade often paid rents in cash (Bangor-Jones 2000, 66-67).
+From at least the 16th century the better cattle were raised for selling on in the long-distance cattle droving (Chapter 10.7; Donnachie 1986, 56–7; Baldwin 1986).
+Those involved in the cattle trade often paid rents in cash (Bangor-Jones 2000a, 66–7).
 Poor harvests also had an impact on fodder for overwintering stock, which often resulted in fatalities or severely weakened animals (Baldwin 1986, 189ff).

-With the improvement movement came the switch from agriculture to large scale sheep farming from the late 18th century (Bangor-Jones 2002; Macdonald 2005; Richards 2007), though cattle were still important (Baldwin 1986, 197-198).
+With the improvement movement came the switch from agriculture to large scale sheep farming in the late 18th century (Bangor-Jones 2002; MacDonald 2005; Richards 2007), though cattle were still important (Baldwin 1986, 197–8).
 Remnants of sheep husbandry still survive in the landscape: sheep and lambing pens often constructed in cleared townships, larger stells (Slimon 2007), enclosures and more modern manifestations of fanks and sheep dips.

-Pigeons were kept for their meat and eggs in winter, probably from as far back as Medieval times, with the droppings (guano) a useful by-product for fertilising.
-Doocots [AH13] (dovecotes) were allowed only for larger properties after 1617 (Close-Brooks 1995, 76; Beaton 2008, 12).
-Doocots survive in a number of locations: as freestanding beehive structures (eg Boath, Nairnshire: MHG7224) or lectern-shaped structures (eg Ardersier near Nairn MHG44781), or sometimes built into towers at large farm complexes (eg Conon Mains, Easter Ross MHG16516).
-Little work has been done on dating or regional styles of doocots in the Highlands apart from Beaton (1980; 2008), and there is potential for integrating with documentary research, as at Lethen, Nairnshire (MHG7199).
+Pigeons were kept for their meat and eggs in winter, probably from as far back as the medieval period, with the droppings (guano) a useful by-product for fertilising.
+Doocots (dovecotes) were only allowed for larger properties after 1617 (Close-Brooks 1995, 76; Beaton 2008, 12).
+Doocots survive in a number of locations: as freestanding beehive structures such as at Boath, Nairnshire (MHG7224) or lectern-shaped structures such as at Ardersier near Nairn (MHG44781); sometimes they were built into towers at large farm complexes such as at Mains of Tulloch, Easter Ross (MHG44784).
+Little work has been done on the dating or regional styles of doocots in the Highlands apart from Beaton (1980; 2008), and there is potential for integration with documentary research, as at Lethen, Nairnshire (MHG7199).

 Hunting and Collecting

-Hunting was the prerogative of the rich and landed (Bangor-Jones 2000, 65f; Dixon 2009), primarily deer but also gamebirds.
+Hunting, primarily deer but also gamebirds, was the prerogative of the rich and landed (Bangor-Jones 2000, 65f; Dixon 2009).
 Little of this is preserved in the archaeological record, but photographs and documentary accounts show its importance to the elite Highland estate.
-The extent in which wild foods were collected to augment diet has been little explored, with evidence primarily from ethnographic accounts (Dodgshon 2004) or related to healing charms (see 10.6).
+The extent in which wild foods were collected to augment diet has been little explored, with evidence primarily from ethnographic accounts (Dodgshon 2004) or related to healing charms (Chapter 10.6).

 Scotland’s coastal communities relied on fish and shellfish, although there is some debate as to how much use was made of them before the late 18th century.
 Fish was salted, dried and smoked to extend its shelf life.
-These communities were also heavily involved with commercial fishing, especially when the herring was present (see 10.5).
+These communities were also heavily involved with commercial fishing, especially when the herring was present (see 10.5.8).
 Shellfish was also used for baiting, but documentary sources show how shellfish was often sought at times of scarcity (Dodgshon 2004, 15).
-In the Western Isles bait-holes have been identified on the shore, where local people ground up shellfish for bait (Grant 2018-274-275, but the evidence on the mainland remains to be gathered.
+In the Western Isles, bait-holes have been identified on the shore, where local people would have ground up shellfish for bait (Grant 2018, 274–5), but the evidence on the mainland remains to be gathered.

-The importance of freshwater inland fishing to the Medieval economy was discussed in Chapter 9.5.
-This continued in the Post-Medieval period on an industrial scale (see 10.5).
+The importance of freshwater inland fishing to the medieval economy was discussed in Chapter 9.5.
+This continued in the post-medieval period on an industrial scale (Chapter 10.5.8).
 Little attention has been paid to its importance for local subsistence, except as a resource which attracted poachers.
 In the 19th century the river fishing became part of the sporting estates and associations.
-Waterways were transformed and fishing bothies constructed, many still surviving though little studied.
+Waterways were transformed and fishing bothies constructed; many still survive though they are little studied.